jaykhandkar/pci-interrupt-routing/README.md

 integrates both a legacy AT compatible 8259 PIC as well as a 24 pin IOxAPIC as part of its _interrupt interface_.
 The first 16 legacy interrupt sources such as the RTC, the PIT, the PS/2 controller etc. are mapped 1-1 to the first 16 pins of the IOAPIC, with the exception of the PIT, since the first pin of the IOAPIC is usually connected to the PIC as a cascade.
-For interrupts from PCIe devices, this PCH defines the ```PIRQ[A-H]#```signals which can be routed to certain pins of the 8259 PIC, or are connected directly to pins 17-24 of the
+For interrupts from PCIe devices, this PCH defines the ```PIRQ[A-H]#``` (PCI/Peripheral IRQ?) signals which can be routed to certain pins of the 8259 PIC, or are connected directly to pins 17-24 of the IOAPIC.
-IOAPIC.
 Since PCIe INTX interrupts are really just messages and not physical signals, the PCH can route these to the ```PIRQ[A-H]#``` signals as it pleases.
 In fact, look at sections 10.1.28 through 10.1.34 of the PCH datasheet:

 ![c200-dir](https://user-images.githubusercontent.com/23404671/179912066-e0f7d46f-8cfd-4b40-876c-b1dcf67a1fb9.png)